interactive-fiction-class/interactive-fiction-class.github.io/in_class_activities/play-text-adventures/play-text-adventures.md

 In Class Activity: Play Text Adventure Games
 =============================================================

-Today in class you will play a couple text-adventure games, and answer some questions about them.
+Today in class you will play a couple text-adventure games in groups of 2-4 people, and answer some questions about them.
 We are going to play two games:

 1. [Bronze](http://iplayif.com/?story=http://www.ifarchive.org/if-archive/games/zcode/Bronze.zblorb).
 This is a text adventure game in the style of classic games like [Zork](http://textadventures.co.uk/games/view/5zyoqrsugeopel3ffhz_vq/zork) and other [Infocom games](https://en.wikipedia.org/wiki/Classic_Text_Adventure_Masterpieces_of_Infocom).